Well, it seems I left my last blog post on a bit of a cliff-hanger by accident. Did I get diagnosed with COVID-19?

 No, I did not.
 My test came back, and it turned out I had the flu.
 And I still have the flu.
 I can get up and walk around now, and even sing and dance and holler for brief periods, but I’m still poorly, and eventually – around 6pm each day – I must retire to my boudoir for an hour’s slumber, lest I collapse.
 Thus, my second week in France must be seen through this lens: the lens of a man unwell.

 As I am infinitely fond of saying, a lot can change in a day, and a heck of a lot has happened in the last seven days.
 I went clothes shopping, for one.
 I brought only two bags with me to Strasbourg, and these were mostly filled with books.
-I’m a very slow reader, you see – though I’ve not noticed myself doing it, apparently I gawp off into space for several minutes after finishing each page – and I have acquired a large back-catalogue of literature which I must lug around with me and work through.
+I’m a very slow reader – though I’ve not noticed myself doing it, apparently I gawp off into space for several minutes after finishing each page – and I have acquired a large back-catalogue of literature which I must lug around with me and work through.
 My other problem is that books in shops always look so much more enticing than the ones on my shelf at home.
 It’s as though the act of purchasing a book transforms it from a tantalising ‘I could’ into a tedious ‘I must’.
 Perhaps I would have more success as a reader if I shoplifted all my novels and strapped horse blinders to my head while consuming them.

 The mound of books I brought to France with me left little room for clothes.
 I had a very frank conversation with my wardrobe before leaving England, during which I was forced to cast aside many once-cherished garments.
 I get attached to clothes.
 They say that it takes seven years for our body to completely rejuvenate itself, replacing every single cell therein with a newer, shinier one.
 One threadbare black t-shirt of mine – originally purchased from Zara some eleven years ago – has therefore seen far more of the world than I have.
 That black tee was in my backpack for Vietnam, Cuba, Fiji, India, Japan, and Australia and the USA – everywhere.
 It’s a very well-travelled t-shirt.
 Unfortunately, however, after a decade of use it now hangs from my torso with all the grace of an unravelled cock-sheath.